simararustam/holbertonschool-printf-TEST/README.md

-# printf function in C
+# Our printf function in C